simolus3/drift/docs/content/en/docs/faq.md

 * A more fluent api to compose queries

 Still, for most apps that don't need these features, sqflite can be a very fitting persistence library.

+The same thing applies to the `sqlite3` package - `package:moor/ffi.dart` uses that library, but provides additional services on top.

 ### sqlcool
 Sqlcool is a lightweight library around sqflite that makes writing queries and schema management easier, it also has